All Categories

 Custom Sizes: For custom band or cap when 2 or more inches over or under, select band or cap and indicate your measurements in the Note or Instructions section after adding to cart, while checking out.
 Allow about 2-3 weeks for customization.
 The cap cannot be replaced, it is just the band length.
 The cap is standard adjustable and fits most.

-Conditions Used With The Drop Head Support
+Conditions Used with The Drop Head Support

 Q: Is The Head Support Washable?